oriolmp/oriolmp/README.md

 - 👋 Hi, I’m @oriolmp
-- I'm a maths & physics student who has started an internship realted to AI.
-So I am learning the basics of machine learning and programming (I am quite new in everything, I've only done some C programming at university and now I am getting used to pyhton)
+- I'm a maths & physics student who is learning about AI and Machine Learning.
 - I will be updating the stuff I do here.
 If you want to contact me feel free to send me an email: oriolmartinez314@gmail.com